encode/django-rest-framework/docs/api-guide/fields.md

 **Signature:** `DateTimeField(format=None, input_formats=None)`

 * `format` - A string representing the output format.
-If not specified, this defaults to `None`, which indicates that Python `datetime` objects should be returned by `to_native`.
+If not specified, this defaults to the same value as the `DATETIME_FORMAT` settings key, which will be `'iso-8601'` unless set.
+Setting to a format string indicates that `to_representation` return values should be coerced to string output.
+Format strings are described below.
+Setting this value to `None` indicates that Python `datetime` objects should be returned by `to_representation`.
 In this case the datetime encoding will be determined by the renderer.
 * `input_formats` - A list of strings representing the input formats which may be used to parse the date.
 If not specified, the `DATETIME_INPUT_FORMATS` setting will be used, which defaults to `['iso-8601']`.

-DateTime format strings may either be [Python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style datetimes should be used. (eg `'2013-01-29T12:34:56.000000Z'`)
+**DateTimeField format strings**: Format strings may either be [Python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style datetimes should be used. (eg `'2013-01-29T12:34:56.000000Z'`)

 ## DateField